dzuk-mutant/blockchain/readme.md

 - You want to keep illegal content (eg. child porn) off your servers.
 - You want to promote healthy discussion and interactions between people that isn't poisoned by shitty, violent ideologies and dangerous conspiracy theories.
 - You want your users to enjoy your instance and not have to worry about being harrassed or have shit flinged at them from people who don't know better.
+- You want to defend the freedom of people to choose their pronouns, how they want to represent themselves, who they want to fuck and to defend the right of these people to speak without fear of inane, hateful bullshit.

 ---